reaganman/shell_scripting/README.md

 # Completing the exercise

-Your goal in this exercise is to (1) summarize the number of fasta files in a directory, (2) summarize data from a DNA sequence alignment, and (3) create a directory for each sample containing the DNA sequence and amino acid sequence.
+Your goal in this exercise is to (1) summarize the number of fasta files in a directory, (2) summarize data from fasta files, and (3) create a directory that contains fasta file for each sequence from all fasta files.
 You must have a shell script written in bash that calls two python scripts.
-You will draw from computer science skills you have learned in classes up to this point (e.g., storing information in collections, performing simple calculations).
+You will draw from computer science skills you have learned in classes up to this point.
 Each of these objectives is broken up below.

 > note: This readme contains several code blocks.
 Blocks with a ```$``` prompt refer to command that can be executed using bash (or generally other shell languages).
 Blocks with a ```>>>``` prompt refer to python code.
 Blocks without a prompt refer to content within a text file.

 ## Summarize the number of fasta files in a directory
 You should create a script that determines the total number of fasta files within a directory.
 Some of these files will be directly within the provided directory, while others might be nested within directories within the provided directory.
 Your output should include a file called "log.txt" that provides the total number of fasta files.

-## Summarize data from a DNA sequence alignment
+## Summarize data from a fasta file
-You should create a script that will process a DNA sequence alignment in fasta format.
+You should create a script that will process a fasta file.
 This script should output information to "log.txt" that contains (1) the total number of sequences and (2) the total number of base pairs.

 #### What is a FASTA file?